netcinematics/aPRYZMaGAMEa/README.md

 # HYPOTHESIS

-new viewz
+The endless search for new viewz in language.

 # CONCLUSIONS /

+> X VERCEL NodeJS with Express on hold (serverless)
-> Use ChatGPT as copilot with Google to code. on hold
+> X Use ChatGPT as copilot with Google to code. on hold (not needed)
-> Use GitHub as forever storage, self-generative app.
+> X Use GitHub as forever storage, self-generative app.
+DONE.
-> Use JS/JSON as multi-faceted prysm of viewz.
+> X Use JS/JSON as dynamic, multi-faceted, prysm of viewz.
+DONE.
+> O GAMIFY front end with local storage.

 ---